 We can all learn from the Vikings right now.
 Those toughies lived through many a long winter under the same roof, and could be trapped in their longships for weeks at a time.
 Without Netflix.
 Maybe not so strange, then, that they urged to get away from home and "act out" a little bit in the summertime...
 Thank goodness for Fortnite!

-Talking about the slightly more bestial sides of Norwegian history, yet another of our traditions is hugely relevant at the moment: to sit by the fireplace or under a blanket in the sofa with a good book.
+Talking about the slightly more bestial sides of Norwegian history, yet another of our traditions is hugely relevant quite soon: to sit by the fireplace or under a blanket in the sofa with a good book.
 Preferably a dramatic one.
 Easter time is the peak season for murders and mysteries in Norway – in the form of crime novels.
 At international online bookstores, you’ll find well-known Norwegian crime writers like Jo Nesbø, Samuel Bjørk, Tom Egeland, Anne Holt, and Jørn Lier Holst.

 NB!
 We understand that being together 24/7 in close quarters might evoke a plethora of feelings.
 Just don’t get too inspired by what you read …